 In the following ways:

-- by joining our newsletter (sign up on the right hand side of this page)
+- by signing up to receive our monthly updates and Citizen’s Income Newsletter (sign up on the right hand side of this page)

 - by encouraging debate through local organisations and the media, and

 Preservation of your privacy is important to the Citizen’s Basic Income Trust, and we are committed to letting you know how we use your personal information and to making only responsible use of your data.

 1. Information about you

 1.1 We will collect personal information from you when you correspond with us or sign up to receive our monthly email update newsletter.
 This may include your name, title, email address, physical address, telephone numbers, and job title.

 2. Our use of this information